Axion-like particle searches with MeerKAT and SKA: Introduction

-An essential feature in the context of ALPs decay is the fact that ALPs are identical bosons; their very low mass indicates that their density and occupation numbers can be very high.
-Therefore, it is suggested that ALPs may form a Bose-Einstein condensate (BEC) with only short-range order \cite{sikivie2009bose, davidson2013bose, davidson2015axions}.
-This ALP BEC can then thermalize through gravitational attraction and self-interactions to spatially localized clumps \cite{chang1998studies, sikivie2009bose, erken2012cosmic}.
-By clump, we mean gravitationally bound structures composed of axions or ALPs, which may present in the dark matter halos around many galaxies; for more detail about the properties of these BEC clumps, see references \cite{schiappacasse2018analysis, hertzberg2018scalar}.
-Of particular importance here is that the system in such high occupancy case is well described by a classical field \cite{guth2015dark}.
+An essential feature in the context of ALP decay is the fact that ALPs are identical bosons; their very low mass indicates that their density and occupation numbers can be very high.
+Therefore, it is suggested that ALPs may form a Bose-Einstein condensate (BEC) with only short-range order~\cite{sikivie2009bose, davidson2013bose, davidson2015axions}.
+This ALP BEC can then thermalize through gravitational attraction and self-interactions to spatially localized clumps~\cite{chang1998studies, sikivie2009bose, erken2012cosmic}.
+By clump, we mean gravitationally bound structures composed of axions or ALPs, which may present in the dark matter halos around many galaxies; for more detail about the properties of these BEC clumps, see references~\cite{schiappacasse2018analysis, hertzberg2018scalar}.
+Of particular importance here is that the system in such high occupancy cases is well described by a classical field~\cite{guth2015dark}.
 Indeed, the spontaneous decay rate of ALPs is very small as a result of both their very low mass and their very weak coupling.
 However, the rapid expansion of the early universe would lead to an extremely homogeneous and coherent initial state of the ALP field.
 Hence, all ALPs are in the same state with very high occupation number.
 Therefore, the stimulated decay of ALPs into pairs of photons with a very high rate is very likely in the presence of an electromagnetic background with a certain frequency.
 During this process, the electromagnetic wave will be greatly enhanced and Bose enhancement effects seem plausible.
-In contrast, in a scenario of an empty and non-expanding universe, the resulting stimulated emission would induce extremely rapid decay of ALPs into photons, invalidating most of the interesting parameter space \cite{alonso2020wondrous}.
+In contrast, in a scenario of an empty and non-expanding universe, the resulting stimulated emission would induce extremely rapid decay of ALPs into photons, invalidating most of the interesting parameter space~\cite{alonso2020wondrous}.
 Nevertheless, the rapid expansion of the early universe and the plasma effects can disrupt this extremely fast process.
-These effects are crucial, as they modify the evolution of the ALP field resulting from their stimulated decays in the presence of an electromagnetic background.
+These effects are crucial, as they allow ALPs to account for all the cosmological DM in the present epoch, while still permitting significant stimulated decay.